zx80/flask-simple-auth/README.md

 - `token` auth uses a signed parameter to authenticate a user in a realm for some limited time.
-The token can be obtained by actually authenticating with previous methods.
+The token can be obtained by actually authenticating with other methods.

 - `fake` parameter-based auth for fast and simple testing the claimed login is coldly trusted…